 The surviving spouse must file the elective share election within 6 months from the date of probate of the will or the qualification of an administrator on the intestate estate a claim on the decedent’s augmented estate.
 If there is a pending suit regarding the spousal share’s value or value of the estate, on petition, the court can grant an extension to filing the elective claim, but the extension can not be longer than ninety (90) days from the final order in the pending suit.

 The surviving spouse’s complaint to determine the elective share must be filed no later than 6 months after the filing of the election.

 The time limits applicable to elective share proceedings are found in section 64.2-308.12.

 Virginia Pretermitted Spouse

-If the deceased spouse created a will prior to the marriage, the spouse is considered pretermitted, which means that the surviving spouse is entitled to inherit as if there were no will.
+If the deceased spouse created a will prior to the marriage, the spouse is considered pretermitted under Virginia law, which means that the surviving spouse has rights to inherit as if there were no will.

 Surviving Spouse Allowances and Exemptions

 Virginia law permits a surviving spouse certain allowances and exemptions.
 These include: